Cause, Effect, Influence and Choice

 We often consider just the physical action and its tangible results but this is looking at things from a very shallow perspective.
 Action starts deeper, at the understanding level, and works its way into the physical level.
 The effects of action too are experienced at the same levels of action, from the understanding level to the physical level.
-Since the effects are experienced at the deepest levels of one's being, they impact understanding and this shapes or influences future actions and effects in a inner spiral by adding conditioning, or in an outer spiral which does not take on any new conditioning and which loosens existing conditioning.
+Since the effects are experienced at the deepest levels of one’s being, they impact understanding and these shapes or influences future actions and effects in an inner spiral by adding conditioning, or in an outer spiral which does not take on any new conditioning and which loosens existing conditioning.

 What are its effects?

 Each action produces in the performer a double effect: in the inner nature in the form of tendencies—good or bad—and as tangible effects or fruition we see as reward or punishment.

 Tendencies (inner effect): All forms of action are forms of expression in some way and are mostly shaped by the core of one’s being or understanding.
 I say mostly because it is not always so—the seeker discovers action, or response to situations, without standing outside them where attention to each situation itself suggests the best response.
 Let us return to this point later and examine the inner effect of tendencies first.

 Fruition (outer effect): The immediate or near perceptible results of our actions are their fruition.

 What are influences?

 Character (internal influence): The mind is constantly registering everything perceived and there is no harm in this.
 But, our perceptions are usually diluted with existing notions and our actions add to the build-up of these notions or conditioning.
 Favorable experiences register favorable notions not only about the experience but about the person, thing or situation in experience.
 Similarly, unfavorable experiences register negative notions or attitudes towards people, things or situations (let us just call it object, as it is objective in reference).
 These are not part of the object but an ‘add-on’ in our mind—something extra.